-The University’s disciplinary procedures provide for a range of disciplinary outcomes ranging from warnings to fines for students, starting at £200 for those who do not adhere to these rules.
-In serious cases (such as organising a party) or where there is repeated breach of the rules, fines can be increased, and you could be expelled from Halls and/or the University.
-If you break the rules you can be fined by the police.
+The University’s disciplinary procedures provide for a range of disciplinary outcomes ranging from warnings to fines for students who do not adhere to these rules.
+In serious cases or where there is repeated breach of the rules, fines can be increased and you could be expelled from Halls and/or the University.

 - Let us know if you have any health conditions that may require additional arrangements, by contacting the Disability Advisory Service (DAS)